Gromgorgel/ddPCR/README.md

 ![shiny](run_app.png)

 ## MonoColor ddPlot
-This is a very short function to quickly plot digital PCR output.
-I have written this function mainly because the droplet amplitude values are **sorted** in the QX200 output and when plotted as such result in something that is hard to interpret to human eyes.
+This contains 2 very short functions to quickly plot digital PCR output (single channel plot: `ddplot()`, 2D plot: `tdplot()`).
+I have written these functions mainly because the droplet amplitude values are **sorted** in the QX200 output and when plotted as such result in something that is hard to interpret to human eyes.
 The function essentially just randomizes the readings before plotting, which also means that when you plot the same data twice it will look slightly different in both figures.
-The function is mainly intended as a tool to quickly inspect reactions when the results are not as you'd expect.
+The functions are mainly intended as a tool to quickly inspect reactions when the results are not as you'd expect.

-The basic function call to ddPlot takes the following argument:
+The basic function calls to ddplot and tdplot takes the following argument:
 ```
+ddplot(drp, well, channel, ...)
-ddplot(drp, ...)
+ddplot(drp, well, ...)
 ```
-- `drp` is a numeric vector of all (endpoint) fluorescence measurments in a digital reaction. `NA` values are allowed (will be removed).
+- `drp` a list that contains 2 objects ('Ch1' and 'Ch2') each of which should be a matrix containing the (endpoint) fluorescence measurments (one column per reaction) from the appropriate fluorescence channel.
+Note that the latter is the native output format of `read.QX()`
+- well is a numerical or string, selects which reactions are analyzed.
+Either by column number (eg `1`) or by column name (eg `"A01"`)
+- `channel` is a numerical: either `1`or `2` and selects which channel is plotted
 - `...` additional arguments and graphical parameters to be passed to the base `plot` command of R

 Usage example: